miczho/self-notes/topics/cs479-notes.md

 *Python protip:* use `int('100', 2)` and `format(4, 'b')` to convert binary to decimal and decimal to binary

 Unicode is a concept.
-Idea behind it is to cover the entire world's characters (emojis, languages, etc).
+Idea behind it is to cover the entire world's characters (emojis 😂, languages 中文, etc).

 1. mapping number to char
 	- ASCII